debarshibasak/awesome-paas/CONTRIBUTING.md

 - **To add, remove, or change things on the list:** Submit a pull request

-To set this list apart from and complement the excellent [Go wiki Projects page](https://golang.org/wiki/Projects), awesome-go is a specially curated list for high-quality, actively maintained Go packages and resources.
+To set this list awesome-paas is a specially curated list for high-quality of known PaaS provider, platforms etc. that fit the description and resources.

 - List items should be sorted *alphabetically*;
 - Each item should be limited to one link;